 The flexible operating trust account includes funds that are available for withdrawal at the discretion of the Utility Commission.
-This amount is included in investments and totals \$3,758,080 at September 30, 2018 and \$6,622,645 at September 30, 2017.
+This amount is included in investments and totals \$1,813,828 at September 30, 2019 and \$3,758,080 at September 30, 2018.
 The two additional accounts created were the credit support operating trust account and the reserve funded debt trust account.
 The funds in the credit support operating trust account can only be used to offset rate increases exceeding certain criteria and for loans for capital improvements that will reduce future operating costs.

 The funds in the reserve funded debt trust account can only be used for charges related to MEAG's bond obligations.
-The balances in the credit support operating trust account and the reserve funded debt trust account at September 30, 2018 were \$0 and \$100,401, respectively; at September 30, 2017 the balances were \$0 and \$529,242, respectively.
+The balances in the credit support operating trust account and the reserve funded debt trust account at September 30, 2019 were \$0 and \$0, respectively; at September 30, 2018 were \$0 and \$100,401, respectively.
 Due to the restrictions on the use of these two accounts, they are not presented on the comparative statement of net position.

 Credits from the Municipal Competitive Trust for Power Supply Year 2014.
 In accordance with the First Amendment of the Municipal Competitive Trust, MEAG Power withdrew funds from the credit support operation account and the reserve funded debt account on behalf of the Participants for the purpose of lowering the annual generation charges for the period of January 1, 2009 through December 31, 2018.
 The annual amount for the Utility Commission for 2009 was \$1,202,727.
-The annual amount for the Utility Commission for 2010 was \$1,387,086.
+The annual amount for the Utility Commission for 2010 was \$1,157,508.
+The annual amount for the Utility Commission for 2011 was \$1,387,086.
 The annual amount for the Utility Commission for 2012 was \$769,170.
 The annual amount for the Utility Commission for 2013 was \$1,463,662.
 The annual amount for the Utility Commission for 2015 was \$1,183,043.
 The annual amount for the Utility Commission for 2016 was \$1,038,756.
 The annual amount for the Utility Commission for 2017 is \$662,190 and for 2018 was \$432,326.
+The final credits of \$100,740 were issued in 2019.

 In accordance with the Second Amendment of the Municipal Competitive Trust, effective August 10, 2009, MEAG Power amended the restrictions and broadened the circumstances under which a Participant may withdraw funds from the New Generation Trust, which was established earlier in 2009 to provide for the future funding of the construction of new power generation facilities, including, but not limited to the Plant Vogtle expansion project.
 The voluntary funding of the New Generation Trust by Participants will improve the overall credit rating of MEAG Power in the municipal bond market, both now and in the future.
 The Generation Trust Account is displayed as a restricted investment asset in the comparative statement of net position.
-The amounts were \$1,401,924 for 2018 and \$1,397,477 for 2017.
+The amounts were \$1,500,443 for 2019 and 1,401,924 for 2018.